JeffreySarnoff/XFloats.jl/README.md

 ##### Copyright © 2017-2019 by Jeffrey Sarnoff.
 This work is released under The MIT License.

 `XFloats` exports two these two types: `XFloat16`, `XFloat32`.
 Use them to compute results that are often more accurate nd still are obtained quickly.
 These floating point types correspond to `Float16` and `Float32`.

-The more accurate loating point type that corresponds to `Float64` is `Double64` from `DoubleFloats.jl`.
-In both relative and absolute easure, `Double64` calculates much more slowly than `Float64`, but more quickly than `Float128` from `Quadmath.jl`.
+The accurate floating point type corresponding to `Float64` is `Double64` ([DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl.git)).
+That calculates much more slowly.

 ----